lambdaofgod/ml-bigdata-fp/README.md

 ### Machine Learning
 Classic [Andrew Ng's ML course](https://www.coursera.org/learn/machine-learning) - probably the best default beginner course

-[Learning From Data](https://www.edx.org/course/learning-data-introductory-machine-caltechx-cs1156x) - more math-heavy and theoretical than Coursera ML

 Udacity [Machine Learning](https://www.udacity.com/course/machine-learning--ud262)

+Understanding Machine Learning : From Theory to Algorithms - introductory book on ML.
+Very clear on theory, with exercise sections for each subsection.
+Can be found on the internet.

 [Foundations of Data Science](http://www.cs.cornell.edu/jeh/bookMay2015.pdf) - advanced, covers mathematical aspects of ML, especially Big-data type ML.
 First chapter contains theoretical aspects of 'the curse of dimensionality'.

 [Statistical Learning](https://lagunita.stanford.edu/courses/HumanitiesSciences/StatLearning/Winter2016/about) - advanced, views ML from statistical standpoint.
-Contains examples in R.
+Contains examples in R. It is based on [ An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), a book that is also freely available.

 #### Deep Learning